-At Southeast Foundation & Crawl Space Repair, we install sump pump systems that are equipped to handle your basement water problem.
+At Southeast Foundation and Crawl Space Repair, we install sump pump systems that are equipped to handle your basement water problem.
 We service North Carolina including Fayetteville, Wilmington, Greenville, and more.

 Components in the UltraSump® system are designed to work together, providing reliable, high-volume pumping capability when the electrical grid goes down.

 Have you ever thought about what would happen to your sump pump system if you lost power?
 A serious storm could wreak havoc on your home, especially if you don’t have a reliable sump pump system to prevent basement flooding.
 We recommend installing Basement Systems UltraSump 4 powerpack with your main AC powered sump pump, which will ensure lasting security.
 The UltraSump 4 system can pump out up to 12,000 gallons of water on a fully charged battery, which is enough water to fill a swimming pool!

 To alert you of a power failure, the UltraSump 4 sounds an alarm when it turns on.
 Once you are alerted, you can mute the system for up to 18 hours.
 If power isn’t restored after that time, the powerpack will alert you again.